from peers and professionals

 MENTARI is a community mental health centre initiated by the Ministry of Health, Malaysia.
 You are able to receive an assessment and consultation at your nearest MENTARI site (there are currently 22 sites across the country).
 Please call your nearest MENTARI centre to see how they can assist you.
 For more information, visit:

-List of Public Health Clinic (Source: Ministry of Health Malaysia)
+List of Public Health Clinics (Source: Ministry of Health Malaysia)

 List of Public Hospitals with Psychiatric Units (Source: Relate Malaysia)